tealblu/tealblu.github.io-graph/logseq/version-files/base/pages/My Projects___Code___pdp11-sim.md

 	  |7n|Index deferred|@X(Rn)|Rn+X is the address of the address of the operand.|

 	  The Program Counter has four addressing modes, and the Stack has 6 addressing modes, both of which alter the operation of the system in their own way.
-- ### Instruction Set
-  The PDP-11 instruction set contains 12 basic operations to be performed on memory addresses.
-Operands are represented by 16-bit words, with the leftmost bits containing the opcode and the rightmost bits containing source, destination, and register addresses.
-In addition, many other operands are supported, allowing for a wide variety of operations to be performed.
 - ### Links
 	- [GitHub Repository](https://github.com/tealblu/pdp11-sim)
 	- [What the heck is a PDP-11?](https://en.wikipedia.org/wiki/PDP-11)